Join Team Canada at the Special Olympics World Games

 A lot has changed since the first Games held in Soldier Field in Chicago in 1968.
-The event has received a large worldwide audience and is considered the largest sports and humanitarian event bringing together nations across the globe to celebrate the talents and abilities of athletes with an intellectual disability.
+The Games are now considered the largest sports and humanitarian event bringing together nations across the globe to celebrate the talents and abilities of athletes with an intellectual disability.